wilmix8/DOTWEB7.0/README.md

 Suppose  a   banking  customer  want  to  update  his  account

 in  banking  website..
-That  data  or  information   is  stolen    hackers..
+That  data  or  information   is  stolen by   hackers..

-SO  CHDollar  is   used   for  security  side.....
+SO  CHDollar  is   used   for  security  side  towards banking  and  finance  domain.

 Since  we  already  know  the  fact  that if   you use  .exe or  .dbs   file  in  CHDollar  then